Cyclic sediments: Ginsburg model

 The Ginsburg model deals with the cyclic successions in the specific case of a tidal flat and lagoon, introducing the important concept that carbonate peritidal cycles may form without external forcing.

 Ginsburg (1971) suggested that asymmetric, shallowing-upward parasequences could be produced under conditions of steady subsidence and constant eustatic sea level by landward transport of carbonate sediment from subtidal zones, leading to progradation of inter- and supratidal zones.
 Continuing progradation reduces the size of the productive subtidal area, thus reducing sediment supply until it cannot keep pace with subsidence.
 When the area subsides and becomes supratidal once again, the inter- and supratidal areas are re-flooded starting a new cycle.
 The model was developed on the base of the examples of the Florida lagoon and the tidal flats of the Bahamas.
 The Florida Bay lagoon and the tidal flats of the Bahamas and Persian Gulf are traps for fine sediment produced on the large adjacent open platforms or shelves they face.
 Carbonate mud is produced by precipitation and by the disintegration of organic skeletons in the extensive source areas.
 Then it moves shoreward by wind-driven, tidal or estuarine-like circulation, and is deposited thanks to the stabilization of marine plants and animals.
-Since many times the open marine source areas are larger than the nearshore traps, due to the lack of accommodation space, the sediments' wedge inevitably progradates seaward.
+Since many times the open marine source areas are larger than the nearshore traps, due to the lack of accommodation space, the sediments' wedge inevitably progrades seaward.
 This seaward progradation gives a regressive cycle from open marine shelf or platform to supratidal flat.
 As consequences, the size of the open marine source area decreases and the production of mud is reduced and no longer exceeds slow continuous subsidence.
 Carbonate mud accumulation stops, and a new transgression begins.
 When the source area expands so that production again exceeds subsidence, a new regressive cycle starts.

 Ginsburg's assumption is to consider the constant and continuous subsidence in the Bahamas area (passive margins) and to idealize an almost horizontal slope.

 A synthetic scheme may be useful for the whole comprehension of the model (see the picture):